redis/redis-doc/commands/info.md

 Here is the meaning of all fields in the **persistence** section:

 *   `loading`: Flag indicating if the load of a dump file is on-going
+*   `current_cow_peak`: The peak size in bytes of copy-on-write memory while a child fork is running
 *   `current_cow_size`: The size in bytes of copy-on-write memory while a child fork is running
 *   `current_fork_perc`: The percentage of progress of the current fork process.
 For AOF and RDB forks it is the percentage of `current_save_keys_processed` out of `current_save_keys_total`.